kfranqueiro/eleventy-plugin-wai-website-theme/README.md

   It will avoid clobbering pre-existing files with the same name.
 - Known issues:
-  - If a build fails, files populated into the includes folder by this plugin will not be cleaned up, because Eleventy has no error handling event (#3500)
+  - If a build fails, files populated into the includes folder by this plugin will not be cleaned up, because Eleventy has no error handling event (#3500). `git clean` can help resolve this situation.
   - Components that could manage to render markdown in Jekyll (e.g. `box`'s title) may not support it here
   - `doc-note-msg` does not render `doc-note-message-md` correctly;
     [Eleventy claims to support liquid and markdown together in renderTemplate](https://www.11ty.dev/docs/plugins/render/#rendertemplate-paired-shortcode)